d12frosted/elpa-mirror/gnu/consult-readme.txt

  Consult enhances =completing-read= with live previews of candidates, additional narrowing capabilities to candidate groups and asynchronously generated candidate lists.
-This functionality is provided by the internal =consult--read= function, which is used by most Consult commands.
-The =consult--read= function is a thin wrapper around =completing-read=.
+The internal =consult--read= function, which is used by most Consult commands, is a thin wrapper around =completing-read= and provides the special functionality.
 In order to support multiple candidate sources there exists the high-level function =consult--multi=.
 The architecture of Consult allows it to work with different completion systems in the backend, while still offering advanced features.

 ** Live previews
    :properties: